Northeast Houston Coalition

 Cancer Clusters

 In 2019 an assessment by Texas Department of State Health Services (DSHS) found abnormally high rates for seven different types of cancer in the Greater Fifth Ward, including four that attack the respiratory system.
-In Kashmere Gardens, the state found that childhood leukemia rates were five times greater than the state’s average.
+In Kashmere Gardens, childhood leukemia rates were five times greater than the state’s average.

 The problem is that the studies don’t go far enough.
-While the state found high rates of childhood leukemia in its study, THEA’s research determined that was the only childhood cancer the state looked into.
+THEA’s research determined that leukemia was the only childhood cancer the state looked into.

-THEA has joined with local residents in pushing the state to do a complete health assessment of the area and to take a holistic approach to addressing their wellbeing.
+THEA has joined with local residents to request a comprehensive health assessment of the area and encourage a holistic response to community health and wellbeing concerns.

 What Are The Area Hot Spots?